Traffic Fluctuations on Weighted Networks: Node Traffic Fluctuation on Weighted Networks

 \subsubsection{Power-Law Relation Between $\sigma_i$ and $\langle f_i\rangle$}

-Fig.~\ref{fig1}(a) shows the relation between traffic fluctuation $\sigma$ and average traffic $\langle f\rangle$ for different time window size $M$ where the weightiness parameter is set as $\theta=0.5$.
+Figure~\ref{fig1}(a) shows the relation between traffic fluctuation $\sigma$ and average traffic $\langle f\rangle$ for different time window size $M$ where the weightiness parameter is set as $\theta=0.5$.
 The simulation results overlap with the analytical solution.
 Both the average traffic and the traffic fluctuation increase with the size of window $M$.
 For any given value of $M$, the two quantities follow a power-law relation $\sigma\sim \langle f\rangle^{\alpha}$.
 When $M$ is small, the power-law exponent $\alpha$ is close to $1/2$; and when $M$ increases the exponent grows towards $1$.

-Fig.~\ref{fig1}(b) shows the enlargement of the traffic fluctuation function for the window size $M=100$ as circled out in Fig.~\ref{fig1}(a), where data dots are coloured by node degrees.
+Figure~\ref{fig1}(b) shows the enlargement of the traffic fluctuation function for the window size $M=100$ as circled out in Figure~\ref{fig1}(a), where data dots are coloured by node degrees.
 For nodes with the higher degree, the large values of $\sigma$ and $\langle f\rangle$ are observed.
 For low-degree nodes (e.g. $k=5$) the power-law exponent is close to $\alpha=1/2$; whereas for higher degree nodes (e.g. $k=18$), the exponent approaches to $1$.

-As predicted by Eqs.~(\ref{f_i}), our simulation results confirm that the traffic fluctuation function $\sigma\sim{\langle f\rangle}^{\alpha}$ does not follow a simple power-law.
+As predicted by Eq.~(\ref{f_i}), our simulation results confirm that the traffic fluctuation function $\sigma\sim{\langle f\rangle}^{\alpha}$ does not follow a simple power-law.
 Rather, the power-law scaling is in the range of [1/2, 1].
 It is affected by a number of parameters including the window size $M$ and the degree of nodes under study.
 This echoes previous studies as their random diffusion model based on unweighted networks is a special case of our general random diffusion model on weighted networks.